isomerpages/nlb-learning/_sustainability/Children/Learning Pathways.md

 description: ""
 third_nav_title: Children
 ---
-Think of learning pathways as appetizers.
+‘Think of learning pathways as appetizers.
 Get started on your learning journey with curated programmes and content before delving deeper into topics that interest you.

 <h3 class="has-text-jade"><b>Save Our Earth</b></h3>
 Go green with your child towards an eco-friendly future together.